KaitlynKeil/OlinSnapshot/README.md

 ### Running locally

 To run simple flask app on local host:
-(Remember to give your app a different name, because we have already taken 'olin-snapshot'!)
 ```
 heroku config -a <app name>
 export DATABASE_URL=<value from heroku config DATABASE_URL>